joycesim/joycesim.github.io/news/index.md

 ---
 # {{page.title}}

+### 2023

+January: Happy new year!
+Dr Joyce Sim will be giving an invited seminar at Western Washington University.

 ### 2022

 November: Dr Joyce Sim will be heading to [SZ4D community meeting](https://www.sz4d.org/2022-community-meeting) in Houston!

 August/September: Dr Joyce Sim will be giving a keynote at the [Ada Lovelace workshop](https://meetings.copernicus.org/2022AdaLovelaceWorkshop/about/general_information.html) in Heviv, Hungary!